Back to Blog

 The offer letter says HQ2.
 Arlington.
 National Landing.
 You have never been to Arlington.
 You have six weeks to figure out where to live.

 The standard advice is "live in Arlington, walk to work."
-That is not bad advice, but it ignores that Amazon employees actually spread across many DMV neighborhoods for specific reasons (schools, spouse commutes, price, lifestyle).
-Here is where they actually land.
+That is not bad advice, but it ignores that Amazon employees settle across many DMV neighborhoods for a range of reasons (commute, price, space, lifestyle).
+Here is a look at the areas they consider.

 What this guide does

-- Shows where Amazon HQ2 employees actually choose to live, across Arlington, Alexandria, DC, Fairfax, and farther out.
+• Shows the areas Amazon HQ2 employees consider, across Arlington, Alexandria, DC, Fairfax, and farther out.

-- Breaks down the 2026 market with live data so you know what to expect when you start shopping.
+• Breaks down the 2026 market so you know what to expect when you start shopping.

-- Points you to verified Arlington-specialist agents and lenders.
+• Points you to Arlington agents and DMV lenders on smover.

 National Landing: quick orientation